spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-cluster-backup.md

   ![A screenshot highlighting the list of available backups for the specific cluster.](/clusters_cluster-management_backup-restore_view-backup.png)

 5. You can optionally click on the newly created backup from the list to view its details.
-Palette will display the backup name, status, creation date, expiry date, list of backed-up namespaces, and a boolean field indicating whether the backup includes all disks and cluster resources.
+Palette will display the backup name, status, creation date, expiry date, list of backed-up namespaces, and a boolean field indicating whether the backup includes all disks and cluster-scoped resources.